andreall/python_ARPAL/README.md

 Marco Tizzi - marco.tizzi@arpal.liguria.it

+TO CONFIG VISUAL STUDIO CODE:
+- You need to install the Python and Jupyter extensions (The extensions menu is on the left toolbar and is the icon that has squares - tetris)
+- You need to set the interpreter ->
+        1. View -> Command Palette -> TYPE "Python Interpreter"
+        2. Shift+Ctrl+P -> TYPE "Python Interpreter"
+    - Select the anaconda interpreter e.g. /home/anaconda3/bin/python

+TO CONFIG GIT:
+- Open Command Prompt from Windows Menu git config --global user.name "FIRST_NAME LAST_NAME"
+git config --global user.email "MY_NAME@example.com"

+TO INSTALL NEW LIBRARIES:
-pip install cmocean
-conda install -c conda-forge xarray dask netCDF4 bottleneck pip install erddapy pip install cartopy pip install cdsapi
+- Open "Anaconda Prompt" from Windows Menu as ADMINISTRATOR pip install cmocean conda install -c conda-forge xarray dask netCDF4 bottleneck pip install erddapy pip install cartopy pip install cdsapi

+TO RUN/DEBUG .py:
+- For the Interactive mode (Jupyter):
+        1. You need to include "#%%" before and after the cell to run
+        2. The command "Run cell" will appear at the top of each cell.
+If it doesn't, check that you have configured the Python Interpreter.
+- Normal Run
+        1. Click the "cucaracha/play" icon on the left toolbar
+- Normal Debug
+        1. You need to put a "Red Dot" on where you want the code to stop
+        2. Click the "cucaracha/play" icon on the left toolbar